microsoft/onnxruntime/docs/tutorials/mobile-web/deploy-ios.md

    At the end of this step, you should see a file called `ORTObjectDetection.xcworkspace` in the `mobile/examples/object_detection/ios` directory.

    > This tutorial uses one of the [pre-built](../install.md#iOS) packages for ONNX Runtime mobile.
-You can also build your own [reduced size](../build/reduced.md) runtime if the demands of your target environment require it.
+You can also build your own [custom](../build/custom.md) runtime if the demands of your target environment require it.
+To include the custom ONNX Runtime build in your iOS app, see [Custom iOS package](//build/custom.md#iOS).
-   >
-   > If you do generate a reduced size ONNX Runtime, TODO: install a reduced size build on iOS.

 3. Build the project